radiovisual/react-redux-user-management-demo/README.md

 ## The Future

-I spent some time designing a more interesting Interface, as well as some interesting features like a console messaging system (which could be implemented with some redux middleware), and I eventually want to make the entire inteface support drag and drop behaviors.
+I spent some time designing a more interesting Interface, as well as some interesting features like a console messaging system (which could be implemented with some Redux middleware), and I eventually want to make the entire interface support drag and drop behaviors.

 ![](media/screenshot-future.jpg)